Bug report #159

 Testing this issue with QGIS version 2.18.0, code revision d8f9d2e, it seems that some workaround has been implemented, because when exporting the svg, an "SVG export options" window appears (see figure).

 Anyway, the exported svg is still not perfect, because its extension exceed the extension of the features included in the layout.

-#22 Updated by Alessandro Sarretta almost 2 years ago
+#22 Updated by Alessandro Sarretta about 2 years ago

 The output has the same behaviour as described in comment 20.